biga-ahk/biga.ahk/src/collection/find.md

 (*): Returns the matched element, else undefined.

 > [!Warning|style:callout]
-> This method is incomplete. _.matches,
+> This method is incomplete.